 As a supervisor, you are responsible for both managing and leading your employees.
-In this course you will explore your DISC preferences as a leader, distinguish between management and leadership, and implement best practices for continued success in your
+In this course you will explore your DISC preferences as a leader, distinguish between management and leadership, and implement best practices for continued success in your new role.

 Frequently Asked Questions